Hiking in Iceland

 The Highland Bus

 The green oasis that is Þórsmörk is surrounded by the Iceland highlands, glaciers and glacial rivers and crossing these rivers and tracks is not recommended for regular vehicles.
 Reykjavik Excursions runs scheduled highland buses daily to and from the most popular hiking trails in the area.
-Explore your options to buy transfer to and from your designated route or keep your options open with our flexible Hiking Pass and we’ll help you do Iceland on your own.
+Explore your options to buy transfer to and from your designated route.

 Departures to Þórsmörk from BSÍ Bus Terminal, Hella or Hvolsvöllur daily between June 3rd and September 15th.